Mentoring FAQ

 What do mentors do?

-Mentors visit with their "mentee" for approximately one hour per week during the school day, on the school grounds, during the school year.
-Mentors and mentees usually spend their time together doing fun and creative activities: talking/listening, playing games, doing something physical like going for a walk on
+Mentors visit with their mentee for one hour per week during the school day, on the school grounds.
+Mentors and mentees spend time together doing fun, creative activities such as playing games, going for a walk, playing basketball, exploring on the computer, doing experiments, creating arts and craft projects, and talking and listening.
+A mentor's goal is to build a relationship of trust with their mentee.

 What kinds of students are selected to be mentees?